30 Pieces of Random Trivia That Might Just Come in Handy

 Turns out “paper money” is a bit of a misnomer!
 According to the Bureau of Printing and Engraving, money is actually 75 percent cotton and 25 percent linen, which “gives [it] its distinct look and feel.”
 Here are some more misnomers that don’t mean what you think they do.
 Plus, check out this random trivia about money.

 Orange is the worst color to wear to a job interview

-According to a Career Builder survey, the color orange will make the worst first impression at a job interview.
+The color orange will make the worst first impression at a job interview, according to a Career Builder survey.
 Twenty-five percent of respondents claimed that the bright color comes across as unprofessional.
-(The best color to wear, in case you're wondering, is blue.)
-Here are some more cool facts about things you use every day.
+The best color to wear, in case you’re wondering, is blue.
+Here are some more cool facts about the things you use every day.

 The moment you were born, you were the youngest person in the world, however briefly.
 Pretty cool, right?
 Check out these other unbelievable facts about newborn babies.

 Your chances of making it to 116 years old are…very slim

 Speaking of age, on the other end of things, only one person in two billion survives to be 116.
 If you’d like to be one of those people, here’s some (often hilarious) advice from centenarians.

 Yes, you burn calories in your sleep—and usually more than you do while watching the tube.
 The main reason for this is that our sleeping selves take in exactly zero calories, but while we’re watching the tube, we often get tempted to eat.
 Commercials and product placement don’t help matters.
 Take a look at some more mind-blowing facts you’ll think are made up (but aren’t!).